qts0312/SmartMoE/src/fastmoe/README.md

 ### Using FastMoE in Parallel

-FastMoE supports both data parallel and model parallel.
+FastMoE supports multiple ways of parallel training.
+See [a comprehensive document for parallelism](doc/parallelism) for details.
+Below shows the two simplest ways of using FastMoE in parallel.

 #### Data Parallel